withoutfire/common-use-pci/README.md

 along with the PCI DSS requirements associated with the that responsibility.
 The spreadsheet and requirements won't be an accurate picture of your airline or airort, but it will be a great place to start.
 Feel free to use it, modify it and improve it - and please share your experience.
-This is the work of many people, the most credit lies with James Knable of Rockwell Collins Arinc for maintaining the project over a number of years.
+This is the work of many people, the most credit lies with Jim Knaeble of Rockwell Collins Arinc for maintaining the project over a number of years.
 This repository is 'managed' by John Elliott - who is not a common use vendor (or an airport).